open-formulieren/open-forms/CONTRIBUTING.md

 ### Making a pull request

-If all changes have been committed, you can push the branch to your fork of the repository and create a pull request to the `master` branch of this project's repository.
+If all changes have been committed, you can push the branch to your fork of the repository and create a pull request to the `main` branch of this project's repository.
 Your pull request will be reviewed, if applicable, feedback will be given and if everything is approved, it will be merged.

-Pull requests should always be made to the `master` branch, even if they are bugfixes for any of the `stable/*` branches.
+Pull requests should always be made to the `main` branch, even if they are bugfixes for any of the `stable/*` branches.
 If they are relevant for older versions, please add the _needs-backport_ label to the pull request and/or issue.
 Release managers will then ensure the fix also lands in the supported older versions.